Kamala Harris’s campaign flexes celebrity support in Detroit and Atlanta

 It will be the first time Michelle has done the rally circuit.
 Barack, meanwhile, made his first campaign-trail appearance in Pittsburgh, Pennsylvania, earlier this month.

-Both Harris and Trump are trying to squeak ahead in the crucial last few weeks of campaigning.
-Polling averages show the two are basically tied in the lead-up to the vote.
+Both Harris and Trump are trying to squeak ahead in the crucial last weeks of campaigning.
+Polling averages show the two are basically tied in the lead-up to November’s vote.